visgl/deck.gl/docs/api-reference/layer.md

 * Some layers may accept alternative data formats.
 For example, the [GeoJsonLayer](/docs/layers/geojson-layer.md) supports any valid GeoJSON object as `data`.
 These exceptions, if any, are documented in each layer's documentation.
 * When an iterable value is passed to `data`, every accessor function receives the current element as the first argument.
 When a non-iterable value (any object with a `length` field) is passed to `data`, the accessor functions are responsible of interpreting the data format.
 The latter is often used with binary inputs.
 Read about this in [accessors](/docs/developer-guide/using-layers.md#accessors).
 * The automatic URL loading support is intended as a convenience for simple use cases.
-There are many limitations, including control over request parameters and headers, ability to parse non-JSON data, control of post-processing, CORS support etc. In such cases, it is always possible to load data using traditional JavaScript techniqwues and rerender the layer with the resulting data array.
+There are many limitations, including control over request parameters and headers, ability to parse non-JSON data, control of post-processing, CORS support etc. In such cases, it is always possible to load data using traditional JavaScript techniques and rerender the layer with the resulting data array.
 * For `Layer` writers: Even though applications can pass in url string as `data` props, deck.gl makes sure that the layers never see `data` props containing `String` values.
 Layers will only see the default empty array value for the `data` prop until the data is loaded, at which point it will be updated with the loaded array.